 An entity on a network which validates transactions.
 In the context of distributed ledger technology, a node will commit transaction blocks to the ledger once they are validated.

-• Wallet
+Wallet

-An application or device for storing the private keys providing access to stablecoins
+An application or device for storing the private keys providing access to stablecoins.
+Hosted wallets are typically held by a third party provider, unhosted wallets by the user.

 Introduction